 Another thing that can work is to go outside for a brisk walk.

-If you are a runner, then running will be even better.
+If you are a runner, running will be even better.

 This serves a two-fold purpose.
-First of all, you are distancing yourself from the food that you are craving.
+First, you are distancing yourself from the food that you are craving.

-Second, the exercise will release endorphins, some "feel good" chemicals in your brain, which can help turn the craving off.
+Second, the exercise will release endorphins, or “feel good” chemicals in your brain, which can help turn the craving off.

-I am pretty sure that the 3 steps above would work for most people to shut down a sugar craving.
+I am pretty sure the three steps above would work for most people to shut down a sugar craving.

-But of course, the best option by far is to try to prevent these cravings from showing up in the first place.
+But of course, the best option by far is to prevent these cravings in the first place.

 To do that, toss all junk foods out of your house.
-If you keep them within close reach, then you're just asking for trouble.
+If you keep them within close reach, you’re asking for trouble.
 Instead, keep healthy foods within easy reach.

-- Have a glass of water.
-Some people say that cravings can be caused by dehydration.
+- Drink a glass of water.
+Some people say that dehydration can cause cravings.

 - Eat a fruit.
 Having a piece of fruit may help satisfy sugar cravings for some people.
 Bananas, apples, oranges work great.

 - Avoid artificial sweeteners.
-If you feel that artificial sweeteners trigger cravings for you, then you might want to avoid them.
+If you feel that artificial sweeteners trigger cravings for you, you might want to avoid them (

 - Eat more protein.
-Protein is great for satiety, may help with cravings as well.
+Protein is great for satiety, and it may help with cravings as well (

 - Talk to a friend.
-Call/go meet someone who understands what you're going through.
-Explain that you're going through a craving and ask for a few words of encouragement.
+Call or meet someone who understands what you’re going through.
+Explain that you’re going through a craving and ask for a few words of encouragement.

 - Sleep well.
-Getting proper, refreshing sleep is important for overall health and can help prevent cravings.
+Getting proper, refreshing sleep is important for overall health and may help prevent cravings (

 - Avoid certain triggers.
 Try to avoid specific activities or places that give you cravings, such as walking past McDonald’s.